What kind of cairns will you build?

 “I can’t believe it!
 They’re still here!”

-A few weeks back, Jeff and I spent a few days hiking from Mistaya Lodge, a ski touring and hiking gem up the valley from our home, perched at 7,000 feet among rocky peaks and blue-green alpine tarns.
+This past summer, Jeff and I spent a few days hiking from Mistaya Lodge, a ski touring and hiking gem up the valley from our home, perched at 7,000 feet among rocky peaks and blue-green alpine tarns.

 For me, it was a new experience, but for Jeff, it was a 20-year reunion tour.